ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 [@b0ykoe](https://github.com/b0ykoe) fixed the tool in Expedition.
 Update to 1.2.3 if you are having problems.
 Details in Change log.

+This product isn't affiliated with or endorsed by Grinding Gear Games in any way.

 #### Current Version 1.2.3

 For details on changes, check the Change Log at the bottom of this site.